Lemon Blueberry Pancakes

 Dry Ingredients.
 There's flour, baking powder, sugar, and salt in the dry ingredients.
 These are super basic and common ingredients in pancakes.

 Fresh Blueberries.
 I always use fresh blueberries in this recipe, but frozen blueberries can also be used.
 Frozen blueberries might bleed their purple color into the pancake batter, but they will still taste delicious!
 The blueberries are plopped on after the lemon pancake batter goes on the griddle.
 Simple and easy ingredients!
+My Blueberry Kodiak Cake Muffins are always a big hit, too.

 How to Make Lemon Blueberry Pancakes